TheSeaweedMonster/SeraphAsm/README.md

 Easy peazy! :-)<br>
 Notice, for relative values (such as `jmp AF001F0000h`), we need to provide an offset for it to jump relative to.<br>
 This is solved with the "offset" parameter of the compile function.<br>
+Note that this parameter is dependant on whether you compile your program in x86 or x64.<br>

 That's all I got for right now :)<br>